edk2-docs/Edk2SpecDCNs/DecSpec/1.26/SinglePpi.md

 ~~The Comment section can be used to identify the list of supported module types.~~

 > A comment block preceding the entry must be used to provide detailed  information, including the
-> name of the package relative header file for the PPI.
+> name of the package-relative header file for the PPI.
 An optional comment following an entry
 > may be used to provide simple information.

 ## 3.8 [Ppis] Sections